 The Company intends to seek to renew authority for the issuance of such Regulatory Capital Convertible Instruments on an annual basis.
-The amount of this authority is, in aggregate, equivalent to approximately 17.55 per cent. of the issued ordinary share capital of the Company, as at the close of business on 18 March 2019, being the last practicable date before the publication of this notice of AGM
+The amount of this authority is, in aggregate, equivalent to approximately 17.75 per cent. of the issued ordinary share capital of the Company, as at the close of business on 18 March 2020, being the latest practicable date before the publication of this notice of AGM.

-No ordinary shares are held in treasury.
+No ordinary shares are held in treasury as at the date of this document.

-Resolutions 20 and 23 provide the Directors with the authority to issue Regulatory Capital Convertible Instruments which contain contractual debt to equity conversion features.
+Resolutions 23 and 26 provide the Directors with the authority to issue Regulatory Capital Convertible Instruments which contain contractual debt to equity conversion features.
 The resolutions are not intended to provide authority for any bail-in or conversion of capital or senior debt obligations pursuant to the Banking Act 2009, as amended, or otherwise.

-This authority is separate and distinct from the authority sought in Resolution 19 which is the usual authority sought on an annual basis in line with the Share Capital Management Guidelines issued by The Investment Association.
+This authority is separate and distinct from the authority sought in Resolution 22 which is the usual authority sought on an annual basis in line with the Share Capital Management Guidelines issued by The Investment Association.

-Conditional upon the passing of Resolutions 20 and 23, the Directors would not expect to make use of Resolutions 19, 21 or 22 to issue Regulatory Capital Convertible Instruments, although these resolutions may be used for other purposes and, if so used, would have the effect of diluting the interests of ordinary shareholders.
+Conditional upon the passing of Resolutions 23 and 26, the Directors would not expect to make use of Resolutions 22, 24 or 25 to issue Regulatory Capital Convertible Instruments, although these resolutions may be used for other purposes and, if so used, would have the effect of diluting the interests of ordinary shareholders.